Finding a decent solution to paying off student loan debt is becoming almost as difficult for college graduates as finding a decent job.

-All Stafford, Grad PLUS and consolidated loans made under either the Direct Loan or Federal Family Education Loan (FFEL) Program (which guarantees private lender loans) are eligible for IBR.
+All Stafford, Grad PLUS and Direct Consolidated Loans made under either the Direct Loan or Federal Family Education Loan (FFEL) Program (which guarantees private lender loans) are eligible for IBR.

 To qualify for IBR, a borrower must demonstrate a “partial financial hardship.”
 A formula using adjusted gross income (AGI), family size and state of residence will determine how much a borrower is able to pay.
 If that amount is less than the monthly amount required under the standard 10-year repayment plan, that student would be eligible for IBR.

 If a borrower’s AGI is less than 150 percent of the federal government’s established poverty line, the monthly payment under IBR is zero.
 In addition, if a monthly IBR payment doesn’t cover the loan’s interest, the federal government will pay the unpaid accrued interest on a subsidized Stafford loan for up to three years from the time an IBR plan is implemented.

-The following chart shows the maximum IBR monthly payment amounts for a sample range of incomes and family sizes using the poverty guidelines that were in effect as of January 2012, for the 48 contiguous states and the District of Columbia.
+The following chart shows the maximum IBR monthly payment amounts for a sample range of incomes and family sizes using the poverty guidelines that were in effect as of January 2017, for the 48 contiguous states and the District of Columbia.
 Borrowers with student loan payments below these amounts would not qualify for IBR.

 Source: U.S. Department of Education